Krayorn/blog/src/pages/posts/stone-cold-night-dark-rain-city.md

 "And that's when trouble began, people.
 As I'm advancing towards the escape ladder, four punks with baseball bats stop me, looking for trouble.
 I'm showing them my knife, trying to give them a chance to escape but their leader, a tiny guy with a rat face is like 'nice knife you got here, ugly face.
 Give it to me.'.
 Now you guys know me, I ain't gonna let a little shit speak to me like that, so I say to this bastard: 'Aight, I'll give it to you through your stomach into your throat.'"

-"Classic One-Eye !" laughed Molly, the bartender.
-"T'wasn't very wise, did you fight the four of them heads on ?"
+"Classic One-Eye!" laughed Molly, the bartender.
+"T'wasn't very wise, did you fight the four of them heads on?"

 "Was gonna.
-But somebody yelled in the back 'What's going on here ?!'" continued Lloyd.
+But somebody yelled in the back 'What's going on here?!'" continued Lloyd.
 "Rat face turned around, startled by the noise.
 Lucky fella, I ain't the kind of guy to stab a fucker in the back."
 He marked a pause.
 "I did punch him in the back of the head though.
 And as Rat face was trying to get back up, I kneed him in the stomach.
 His friends reacted and I couldn't finish him, I dodged a few of their hits, weren't very good with their bats those junkies, but still took a bad one on the shoulder."

-"But who yelled at the start ?" asked Danny
+"But who yelled at the start?" asked Danny

 "It's coming, it's coming, just wait.
 As I'm starting to think I'll have to kill some punks this evening, a monster cop arrives and outed one of them with his baton.
 He was a literal monster, two meters and more than three hundred pounds, only fat, but he kinda saved me.
 With this distraction, I grabbed one of the other fucker, and threw him right into one of those giant garbage bins in the alley."

 "Lloyd taking out the trash I see" commented another patron laughingly, an older man named Joe.

 "That I do, that I do.
 Another cop arrived and threw a pair of handcuffs at the feet of rat face, they clipped him.
 Last punk flew right away with his friend from the garbage bin.
 Long story short, the cops were here to investigate the murder, they wanted to take me in, but I promised I would burn down their car and still find my way to the murder scene if they didn't let me come look for my sister.
 I don't really know how, but they accepted to let me come with them.
 On the other hand, one of the bastard cops guarding the entrance of the building took my knife, some talk of illegal weapons or something.
-But how's a man supposed to kill a wild dog or a bear without his knife ?!"
+But how's a man supposed to kill a wild dog or a bear without his knife?!"

 "We don't care about your knife, was your sister there?
 Stop disgressing!"